prebid/prebid.github.io/dev-docs/bidders/algorix.md

 ### Note:

-The Example Bidding adapter requires setup before beginning.
-Please contact us at setup@example.com
+The Algorix Prebid adapter requires setup to create Sid and Token.
+Please contact your Algorix partner manager for setup assistance.

 ### Bid Params